HaiTruongVu101/Adventure-Game--Multiplayer-/README.md

 1. Clone or download the repository.
 2. Place your source files in the `src` folder.
 3. Compile your project so that class files are generated in the `bin` folder.
+4. Run server.py if you want to play multiplayer mode.
-4. Run the main class from the `bin` directory.
+5. Run the main class from the `bin` directory.

 ## Credits